 I had a draft of this post in WordPress from November, and I decided it’s actually still really relevant because people have strong opinions about pricing handmade.

-As you know, I am currently running a special pricing offer on my embroidered initial necklaces as we lead up to their retirement on Saturday!
-Since Saturday is my 27th birthday, I have these pieces priced at $27.
+in 2015, I ran a special pricing offer on my embroidered initial necklaces as it was my 27th birthday, I had these pieces priced at $27.
+I NEVER run sales, so this was sort of a big deal for a few reasons.

 Normally, the pieces are $38 and up.
-So this is a pretty steep discount especially if you ordered a longer chain necklace which could be as much as $46!
-Some folks would have me feeling bad about this, like I’m doing myself a disservice by lowering the price.
+So this was a pretty steep discount.
+Some folks had me feeling bad about this, like was doing myself a disservice by lowering the price.
 I couldn’t disagree more.

 Let me explain.